Akuramboda

-Akuramboda is a village in Sri Lanka.
-It is located within Matale District, Central Province.
+Akuramboda is a village located in Matale District of Sri Lanka's Central Province.

 History

 According to tradition, the first settler of the village was a bandāra from "Arakan" during the reign of an early Sinhalese king.
 A Buddhist vihāra in the village is said to have been built during the reign of the Sinhalese king Dutugamunu.

 A government school was operating at the village in 1880 with 170 boys on the roll, 166 boys in 1887, and 168 in 1893.